Allenpai1/CASA0018-Image-Open-Domain-QA-system-via-GPT3-API-Cameras-and-Raspberry-Pi/README.md

  python main.py
 ```
 When the camera is launched, press the ```space``` keyword to take the photo and ```q``` to quit the system.
-The system will return the intermediate results the results will be similar to following:
+The system will return the intermediate results, the results will be similar as following:
  1. For Fast-RCNN text language detection:

  ![plot](./Images/combine.png)